 We already learned how to build packages for multiple platforms, and how to build packages from source.
 Today, we are going to learn how to convert DEB packages into Arch Linux packages.
-You might wonder why would I need to convert a DEB package into Arch Linux package while AUR, the largest un-official software repository, has almost all software in it?
+You might wonder why would I need to convert a DEB package into Arch Linux package while AUR, the largest unofficial software repository, has almost all software in it?
 True!
 However, some packages cannot be compiled (for example, closed source packages) or cannot be built from AUR for various reasons like error during compiling or unavailable dependency files.
 Or, the developer is too lazy to build a package in AUR or s/he doesn't like to create an AUR package.
 The reasons could be many.
-In such cases, we can use this quick and dirty method to convert DEB packages into Arch Linux packages.
+In such cases, you can use a shell script called Debtap to convert DEB packages into Arch Linux packages.
+For those wondering, Debtap stands for DEB To Arch (Linux) Package.

 To install debtap using yay, run: